uci-cbcl/PyLOH/README.md

 $ R CMD BATCH bin/BICseq.R
 ```
 Note that,`normal.bam` and `tumor.bam` must be in the same directory where you run the command.
 The R script will output a segments file
 `segments.BICseq`.
-Then you can use the other script `bin/seg2bed.py` to convert the segments file into BED format:
+Then you can use the script `bin/seg2bed.py` to convert the segments file into BED format:
 ```
 $ seg2bed.py segments.BICseq segments.bed --seg_length 1000000
 ```